Show All Answers

 Animal Control is accepting surrendered or stray animals through the drop off cages on the north side of the building.
 The drop off cages are open 24 hours a day.
 Please fill out the appropriate paperwork associated with the animal being relinquished and lock the cage door.

 Yes.
-The Animal Shelter is open for adoption and general services, by appointment only, from 2:00pm - 5:30pm Tuesday through Saturday.
-Phone lines open at 9am -6pm, and our enforcement team is continuing to offer essential services, to include responding tohigh priority calls and complaints, animal bites and investigations, from 8:45am-5:45pm.
+The Animal Shelter is open for adoption and general services, by appointment only, from 2:00pm - 5:15pm Tuesday through Saturday.
+The phone lines are open from 9am - 6pm.
+The enforcement team is available to offer services such as responding to calls and complaints, animal bites and investigations, from 9:00am-6:00pm.

 A service area is a taxing jurisdiction within the borough that has been established to provide a special service such as road maintenance or fire protection.